chuongmep/bim42.github.io/_posts/2017-01-15-modeling-paris-with-infraworks.md

 APUR, the Paris Urban Planning Agency provide an [Open Data platform](http://cassini.apur.opendata.arcgis.com/) with a lot of datasets about Paris and its suburbs.

-Their &#8220;EMPRISE BATIE PARIS&#8221; dataset contains every building in Paris in Shapefile format.
+Their "EMPRISE BATIE PARIS" dataset contains every building in Paris in Shapefile format.
 Importing it in InfraWorks is quite easy, but this dataset must be configured to map its values with InfraWorks features.

 To do so, it is necessary to map the information contained in the dataset to the property of building objects in InfraWorks.